 Now you’re ready to pick the best shower filter to remove bacteria, compounds, and heavy metals from your water supply.
 These easy-to-service models all excel at the job.

 ADOVEL’s high-output showerhead and filter is a great choice for homeowners and renters looking for a quick boost in their overall shower health.
-This rainfall showerhead provides 15 stages of filtration, including KDF, carbon, vitamin C, and ultra-fine stainless-steel mesh.
-The filter targets chlorine, fluoride, heavy metals, odors, and other deposits.
+This rainfall showerhead provides 15 stages of filtration, including KDF, carbon, vitamin C, and stainless steel mesh filtration.
+The filtering targets chlorine, fluoride, heavy metals, odors, and other deposits.

 The showerhead swivels 360 degrees and angles to provide exactly the spray you need.
 Both the showerhead and the filter use standard fittings for easy attachment.
 ADOVEL recommends replacing these filters every three to six months (replacement filters sold separately).